Zameen (novel)

 Zameen (زمین), alternatively spelled Zamin, is an Urdu novel by Pakistani novelist and short story writer Khadija Mastoor.
 The novel was published posthumously by Idara-e-Farogh-e-Urdu in 1983.
 Daisy Rockwell, PhD, translated it into English and released it in July 2019 under the title A Promised Land.
-Zameen depicts the economic and political upheaval that entailed the partition of British India.
+Zameen depicts the economic and political upheaval during the partition of British India.
 It begins at the final setting of Mastoor's first novel Aangan – the Walton refugee camp in Lahore.
 Consequently, it is sometimes considered an extension of Aangan, however, Rockwell has clarified that it is not a narrative sequel, rather a philosophical and thematic follow-up.
 It is considered a political allegory and a women-centric historical account of Pakistan's independence.